Racer159/jackal/docs/3-create-a-zarf-package/6-package-sboms.md

 # Package SBOMs

-Zarf builds [Software Bill of Materials (SBOM)](https://www.linuxfoundation.org/tools/the-state-of-software-bill-of-materials-sbom-and-cybersecurity-readiness/) into packages to help with the management of software being brought into the air gap.
+Jackal builds [Software Bill of Materials (SBOM)](https://www.linuxfoundation.org/tools/the-state-of-software-bill-of-materials-sbom-and-cybersecurity-readiness/) into packages to help with the management of software being brought into the air gap.
 This page goes into detail of how these SBOMs are created and what within a package will get an associated SBOM.
-If you would like to see how to interact with SBOMs after they are built into a package, see the [View SBOMs page](../4-deploy-a-zarf-package/4-view-sboms.md) under Deploy a Zarf Package.
+If you would like to see how to interact with SBOMs after they are built into a package, see the [View SBOMs page](../4-deploy-a-jackal-package/4-view-sboms.md) under Deploy a Jackal Package.

 ## How SBOMs are Generated

-Zarf uses [Syft](https://github.com/anchore/syft) under the hood to provide SBOMs for container `images`, as well as `files` and `dataInjections` included in components.
-This is run during the final step of package creation with the SBOM information for a package being placed within an `sboms` directory at the root of the Zarf Package tarball.
-Additionally, the SBOMs are created in the Syft `.json` format which is a superset of all of the information that Syft can discover and is used so that we can provide the most information possible even when performing [lossy conversions to formats like `spdx-json` or `cyclonedx-json`](../4-deploy-a-zarf-package/4-view-sboms.md#sboms-built-into-packages).
+Jackal uses [Syft](https://github.com/anchore/syft) under the hood to provide SBOMs for container `images`, as well as `files` and `dataInjections` included in components.
+This is run during the final step of package creation with the SBOM information for a package being placed within an `sboms` directory at the root of the Jackal Package tarball.
+Additionally, the SBOMs are created in the Syft `.json` format which is a superset of all of the information that Syft can discover and is used so that we can provide the most information possible even when performing [lossy conversions to formats like `spdx-json` or `cyclonedx-json`](../4-deploy-a-jackal-package/4-view-sboms.md#sboms-built-into-packages).

 If you were using the Syft CLI to create these SBOM files manually this would be equivalent to the following commands: